The generalized underlap coefficient with an application in clustering

-\paragraph{Detecting dependence of the partition on covariates in the marginal approach.} In the marginal approach, clustering is performed solely on the response, thereby assigning observations with similar outcomes to the same cluster.
+In the marginal approach, clustering is performed solely on the response, thereby assigning observations with similar outcomes to the same cluster.
 To assess whether, and to what extent, covariates influence the clustering partition structure, we propose to use the UNL of covariates, as defined in Definitions \ref{def:UNL-continuous}–\ref{def:UNL-unified}, to quantify partition–covariate dependence by measuring the separation of covariate distributions across clusters.
 Low underlap values indicate substantial overlap in covariate distributions across clusters, suggesting weak dependence of the inferred partition on the covariates, whereas high underlap values reflect more distinct covariate distributions and hence stronger dependence of the partition structure on covariates.
 While it is difficult to visually assess covariate differences across clusters when the covariates are multivariate, the UNL provides a concise quantitative summary of how strongly a response-based partition depends on the covariates.